 University Hospitals Dorset NHS Foundation Trust, Dorset Healthcare University NHS Foundation Trust v Miss K (by her litigation friend, the Official Solicitor) [2021] EWCOP 40, Lieven J

 Instructed by the applicant Trust in an urgent case where declarations were sought under the MCA 2005 that it was in Miss K’s best interests to undergo an elective caesarean section the following morning.
-Miss K was detained under the MHA 1983 and was thought to have capacity to made decisions regarding her obstetrics case until shortly before the application was made; at which time, she was unable to effectively engage in conversations regarding her birth plan.
+Miss K was detained under the MHA 1983 and was thought to have capacity to make decisions regarding her obstetric care until shortly before the application was made; at which time, she was unable to effectively engage in conversations regarding her birth plan.
 Whilst the order sought was made, the court impressed the need for Trusts to bring applications of this nature in a timely manner.
 Please see here for the judgment.

 An NHS Foundation Trust v ZA (by her litigation friend, the Official Solicitor) [2021] EWCOP 38, Cohen J

-Instructed by the Official Solicitor on behalf of ZA, a 53 year old women, in a case where the applicant Trust sought an order that it was in ZA’s best interests to undergo an above the knee amputation of her right leg due to chronic osteomyelitis and potential sepsis.
+Instructed by the Official Solicitor on behalf of ZA, a 53-year-old women, in a case where the applicant Trust sought an order that it was in ZA’s best interests to undergo an above the knee amputation of her right leg due to chronic osteomyelitis and potential sepsis.
 This was opposed by the Official Solicitor (notwithstanding expert and clinical evidence to the contrary) due, in particular, to ZA’s clear and consistent objection, including at a time when she was capacitous.
 The court agreed and the application of the Trust was refused.
 Please see here for the judgment.

 Chesterfield Royal Hospitals NHS Foundation Trust & Derbyshire Healthcare NHS Foundation Trust v TS (by his litigation friend, the Official Solicitor) [2021] EWCOP 41, Peel J